yulangz/rocketmq/RIP-2-RocketMQ-Spring.md

 # Background & Motivation
 ## What do we need to do
 Apache RocketMQ is the top-level project of the Apache Software Foundation, which is used widely both in both China and the rest of the world by more and more developers, it provides convenient and multi-language APIs.
-With the popular of Spring Cloud and Spring Boot among developers, it is required to wrap RocketMQ API with Spring style and work with Spring to allow developers easily integration with Spring cloud/boot with less code and less configuration.
+With the popularity of Spring Cloud and Spring Boot among developers, it is required to wrap RocketMQ API with Spring style and work with Spring to allow developers easily integration with Spring cloud/boot with less code and less configuration.
 There has been provided a tentative project rocketmq-spring-boot-starter in RocketMQ community, it provides flexible annotations and POJOs to work with Spring, we intend to enhance the project with more features, documents and usage demos in the near future and contribute this to Spring community as a standard messaging microservice besides RabbitMQ and Kafka.

 # Goals